 Are you crazy about Barbie?
 Do you enjoy making cool things out of unusual materials?
 Do you like coffee?
 Why not combine these interests and create accessories for your favorite Barbie dolls out of empty K-cups?

 “Barbie hats from K-cups,” you say?
-“I’ve never heard of such a such a thing!”
-Of course you haven't heard of them -- I invented them!
-Stick with me because here’s how to save those used K-cups from being trashed… and use up your paper, fabric, or craft scraps in the bargain!
+“I’ve never heard of such a thing!”
+Of course you haven't heard of them — I invented them!
+Stick with me because here’s how to save those used K-cups from being trashed…and use up your paper, fabric, or craft scraps in the bargain!

-Unlike crocheted hats, which while romantic-looking require time, patience, and skill with a needle, these Barbie K-cup hats are easy and fast, taking only a few minutes… but your dolls will be the belles of the block.
+Unlike crocheted hats, which, while romantic-looking, require time, patience, and skill with a needle, these Barbie K-cup hats are easy and fast, taking only a few minutes.
+Even though they are quick to make, your dolls will be the belles of the block!

 Materials Needed for K-Cup Barbie Hats

 - Clean K-cups, and the more, the merrier!
-If you don’t have a Keurig or pod coffeemaker of your own, ask around… people will be happy to hand over their used K-cups.
-Leave a note asking people not to throw them away – in fact, I did this at my office.
+If you don’t have a Keurig or pod coffeemaker of your own, ask around.
+Pople will be happy to hand over their used K-cups.
+Leave a note asking people not to throw them away — in fact, I did this at my office.

 - Pretty craft supplies — ribbons, feathers, foils, beads, lace, mesh, scrapbook paper, fabric, tiny bows, glitter, wallpaper samples, flowers, crystals, faux fur… basically, whatever strikes your fancy!

 - A glue gun, white glue, or Mod Podge.

 How to Make Your Barbie Hats